 Eurostar England - France - Belgium

 This is the most well known of the high-speed trains.
 The Eurostar travels at speeds of up to 300kmh (186 mph) on high-speed lines, and covers the distance between London and France in 3 hours.
 In addition, the Eurostar travels to Brussels, Calais and special ski locations.
 Eurail passes are not valid on these trains.
 However, Eurail Pass holders do pay a reduced fare of 75% of full price in 1st class, or 65% in 2nd class.

 Thalys is the most common train between Paris and Amsterdam.
 Ticket and Eurail Pass holders are welcome onboard and only pay a small extra fee.
 Passes must cover the entire sector of travel.

 ICE Austria - Germany - Switzerland

-At a top speed of 280kmh (174mph) the ICE trains connect major German cities on 7 lines at hourly intervals, including some that go to Switzerland.
+At a top speed of 280kmh (174mph), the ICE trains connect major German cities on 7 lines at hourly intervals, including some that go to Switzerland.
 ICE trains have in-seat video screens, integral audio system, plugs for laptop notebooks and telecommunication zone areas for clear cell-phone reception as well as public payphones.
-Panoramic lounges are available.
+Panoramic lounges are also available.
 Ticket and Eurail Pass holders are welcomed with no extra charge.
 Reservations are not required, but encouraged for groups and during peak periods.